cheqd/product-docs/veramo-sdk-for-cheqd/verifiable-presentations/veramo-sdk-vps/README.md

 ### Step 6

 Select credential you would like to use to create your Verifiable Presentation.
-If you have not yet created a credential, use the tutorial for creating a verifiable credential, available in the [verifiable credentials tutorial docs](https://docs.cheqd.io/identity/tutorials/verifiable-credentials).
+If you have not yet created a credential, use the tutorial for creating a verifiable credential.

 ### Step 7

 Specify whether you would like to add another credential.

 A presentation can use claims from multiple presentations.